 CE-approved knee protection is an upgrade over the replaced Omni over pants.
 It’s a reactive armor that Pilot call ‘Core Force Active’ technology, which is a polyurethane protector that is soft and flexible at rest and hardens on impact to disperse energy.

 The knee protectors fit into an internal pocket in the liner that are accessed using a ‘RedTab’ locator at the opening.
-Hip protection is a 6mm (0.25″) foam pad which sits in an internal pocket and can be upgraded to Pilot’s ‘Core’ hip protectors.
+Hip protection is a 6mm (0.25″) foam pad that sits in an internal pocket and can be upgraded to Pilot’s ‘Core’ hip protectors.

 The ‘RedTab’ system is a bright red-colored tab that makes it easier to locate connection points against the all-black interior.
 It is also used on the V-Brace suspender attachment points.